-I have heard of individuals that had issues with warts but after taking tagment in a short time the warts disappeared
+I have heard of individuals that had issues with warts that, after starting Tagamet, have had their warts disappear in a short time.

 Tagamet is a medication that reduces the amount of acid produced by the stomach.
 The prescription version of the drug is used to treat conditions such as gastric ulcers and gastroesophageal reflux disease (GERD).
 Tagamet HB (the over-the-counter version of the drug) is used to treat conditions such as heartburn.
 The most common side effects of the drug include headaches, dizziness, and drowsiness.